The Top 50 interview questions and how to handle them

 Some key tips:

-- Must research the organisation fully on the web and available sources of information: latest company information, performance, etc.
+- You must research the organisation fully on the web and through any other available sources of information. i.e. latest company information, performance reports, etc.

-- Must demonstrate for a sales position that you are motivated by money and driving performance with a keen focus on figures.
+- You must demonstrate (for a sales position) that you are motivated by money and driving performance – with a keen focus on figures.

-- Need to demonstrate you have drive and are able to think outside the box when there are problems, whilst following regulations and company procedures.
+- You need to demonstrate that you have drive and are able to think outside the box when there are problems, whilst still following regulations and company procedures.

-- Demonstrate that you are brave enough to take risks but not afraid to run them by your manager first.
+- You need to demonstrate that you are brave enough to take risks but not afraid to run them by your manager first.

-- Must show and be able to demonstrate/back up examples of your experience and success to date.
+- You must be able to demonstrate/back up examples of your experience and successes to date.

 Dos and don’ts: